-Prospective students in need of financial support can apply for a Gill Clarke Bursary, offered by Independent Dance and Siobhan Davies Dance through the support of the Leverhulme Trust.
+Substantial bursaries can be applied for through Independent Dance and Trinity Laban.
+Find out more and how to apply for the Gill Clarke Bursary of 2k-7k offered by Independent Dance and Siobhan Davies Dance through the support of the Leverhulme Trust.

 Embodied Practice and Investigative Practice run as intensive five week blocks in the spring and summer terms, respectively.